 What constitutes private vs. common space?

 Private spaces are student bedrooms with a closed door in all college residence halls.
-Common areas in all houses are considered private spaces except for White House, 26/28 Taunton, and Lindens (these houses are exceptions because of the presence of Resident Advisors).
+Common areas in all houses are considered private spaces.

-Everywhere else is considered common space unless an event has been registered for alcohol.
-Common spaces include student bedrooms with an open door, the exterior walkways, parking areas and grounds of the college, building entries, lobbies, balconies, bathrooms, hallways, kitchens, lounges, living rooms, porches, stairways, study rooms, laundry rooms; and any other areas accessible to all members of the Wheaton community.
+Everywhere else is considered common space.
+Common spaces include, but are not limited to the exterior walkways, parking areas and grounds of the college, building entries, lobbies, balconies, bathrooms, hallways, kitchens, lounges, living rooms, porches, stairways, study rooms, laundry rooms; and any other areas accessible to all members of the Wheaton community.

-What is the logic behind not allowing drinking games with or without alcohol?
+Why does the policy restrict drinking games with or without alcohol?

 Do students with similar alcohol incidents receive similar responses?

 Wheaton College values the individual student.
-As such, the conduct system considers each case individually using a similar process recognizing that there are a myriad of factors influencing every situation.
-Furthermore, the conduct system values education, and to reflect this, each student will receive a response that the judicial officers deem the best way to allow the student to learn from the situation.
+As such, the Student Conduct Process considers each case individually using a similar process recognizing that there are a myriad of factors influencing every situation.
+Furthermore, the Student Conduct Process values education, and to reflect this, each student will receive a response that the Conduct Officer(s) deem the best way to allow the student to learn from the situation.

 What happens if I get more than one alcohol incident?